Certainty Blog

 Informed by the Food Safety Modernization Act (FSMA), manufacturers are required to implement processes that actively reduce the risk of foodborne illness, both from known pathogens and unknown agents.
-These processes are critical to track the type and nature of these illnesses and mitigating their impact — according to the CDC, 48 million Americans fall ill with food-related sickness each year.
+These processes are critical to track the type and nature of these illnesses and mitigate their impact — according to the CDC, 48 million Americans fall ill with food-related sickness each year.
 Of those, more than 100,000 are hospitalized and on average 3,000 will die.

 To help standardize the creation and implementation of food safety processes, U.S. Food and Drug Administration (FDA) has created a best practice guideline: GMP.
 Here’s a look at what it is, where GMP applies, and how your business can make the best use of this essential safety ingredient.